-Since 2015 I have supported and worked on the delivery of St George's FutureLearn courses since 2015, delivering 12 courses on the platform to date.
+Since 2015 I have supported and worked on the delivery of St George's FutureLearn courses.
 These courses cover a range of subjects including Genomic medicine, organ donation, virtual scenarios and clinical empathy, and are also used as part of taught programmes within St George's.
 I was also involved in the initial implementation of the MyProgress ePortfolio system at St George's.

-I have been an invited member of the Technical Steering Committee at the data standards organisation MedBiquitous since 2014, and was a member of the working group that developed the ANSI/MEDBIQ VP.10.1-2010 MedBiquitous Virtual Patient standard.
-I have also participated in the Curriculum Inventory and Learning experience working groups at MedBiquitous.
+For 2021 I am the chair of the Steering Committee at the data standards organisation MedBiquitous, and was an invited member of the Technical Steering Committee there from 2014-2019.
+I am a member of the working group that developed the ANSI/MEDBIQ VP.10.1-2010 MedBiquitous Virtual Patient standard, and participated in the Curriculum Inventory and Learning experience working groups at MedBiquitous.

 Sin J, Woodham LA, Henderson , Claire, Williams E, Sesé Hernández A, Gillard S. (2019) Usability evaluation of an eHealth intervention for family carers of individuals affected by psychosis: A mixed-method study.
 Digital Health.
 5:205520761987114.